AJMansfield/Intelligence-Core-Public/kttu02.md

 A group of small humanoids that look to be around four feet tall, laboring in one of the fields alongside the road.

-Their complexions are quite varied, but easily within the range of human skin colors, and they wear insulated fabric cover-alls, long-sleeved shirts, and thick gloves to protect themselves.
+Their complexions are varied, but easily within the range of human skin colors, and they wear insulated fabric cover-alls, long-sleeved shirts, and thick gloves to protect themselves.

 They even have hair on their heads, of a sort, although as you get closer it looks more like long stringy feathers than your own hair.
 You note that several of them have a contrasting stripe down the middle of their hair.

+This work crew is harvesting the tubers you saw earlier.
+They grip the base of the stem near the ground and twist to uproot it, before hacking off the leafy top with a machete.
+The cut tuber is then stacked into a pile with other tubers while the tops are discarded to the side.

+As you watch, a small trailer pulled by a suitably-sized tractor drives up to the pile, and two more halflings load the piled tubers into the trailer.

 As you pass, one of them waves and hails you in an alien tonge, calling in a seemingly friendly way.

-This work crew is harvesting the tubers you saw earlier, twisting to uproot them, cutting off and discarding the leafy tops.
-The cut tubers are stacked in piles before being loaded onto a small trailer behind a suitably-sized tractor.

 No reason to be unfriendly back.
 In fact, as you wave in response, you realize this could be the perfect opportunity.

-You set down your pack and retrieve your knife, then step into the field, immitating the process you just saw performed.
+You set down your pack and retrieve your knife, then step into an un-harvested area of the field, and immitate the process you just saw performed.
-With your size, you're able to pull up the tubers easily, and after a moment you've managed to uproot and decapitate a half-dozen of them.
+With your larger size, you're able to pull up the tubers easily, and after a moment you've managed to uproot and decapitate a half-dozen of them.

-The worker loading the stacks into the trailer has paused to look at you, uncertain of your intent, and you carry the six you've harvested over to stack them in the trailer yourself.
+The worker standing in the trailer has paused to look at you, uncertain of your intent, and so you carry the six you've harvested over and drop them in the trailer.
 You could easily carry more than six, but this helps clarify your intent.

 Nothing like a bit of free labor to help put any fear at ease.

 Despite your size, this is still hard work.
-You've been able to adjusted some to the lower oxygen atmosphere, but you still occasionally gasp for air, and sweat drips down your back.
+You've been able to adjust some to the low pressure of this planet's atmosphere, but you still occasionally gasp for air, and despite the chilly temperatures sweat drips down your back.

-As you work, you do occasionally see one of the others watching you.
+As you work, you do occasionally see one of the others pausing to watching you.
-Perhaps they're simply puzzled by the strange hulking giant that randomly showed up and decided to help, although you like to think they're impressed with your strength and speed, as the stacks of tubers beside you grow.
+Perhaps they're simply puzzled by the strange hulking giant that randomly showed up and decided to help, although you like to think they're impressed with your strength and speed, as the stack of tubers beside you grows.

-Eventually, the sun reaches its zenith, and one of the workers &mdash; possibly the crew's foreman &mdash;
+Eventually, the sun reaches its zenith, and one of the workers with the trailer calls out something across the field.
-  calls a break.

-The twenty or so laborers congregate by the trailer, sitting on stacks of tubers that have yet to be loaded, and pass around canteens of water.
+He &mdash; you assume it's a he &mdash; seems to be the crew's foreman, and the twenty or so other laborers pause harvesting and congregate by the trailer.

+A break?
+About time, anyway, you certainly need one.

 You retrieve one of your canteens from where you left your bag, and drink thirstily,